Maikxx/meesterproef-1819/README.md

 On thursday I started to take on the challenge of **unit testing**, which appeared to be not such a big challenge if done well.
 I think that I will write an article about this.
 The awesome thing that happend here when installing these unit testing service ([mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/)) and started writing little tests for something I though would go right always, didn't pass the tests, due to a typo in the actual code that was being tested!
 Great stuff, there is the real value!

 I also decided to **refactor** the whole server, since it was about to drive me nuts.
 I had files with 400 lines of code in it, with a lot of repetition.
 I split these files up into smaller ones, and removed the repetition where possible.
 I hope it now scales a little bit more, so that I can work on it for two more weeks without losing my mind (this is the largest server project that I have built to date, so yeah).

+On thursday we planned a Skype meeting with Ian from Wallscope on friday at 2pm.
+In the morning before this meeting Chelsea and I had a skype call with Joost about the progress that we made.
+After this call, we pretty much stressed a lot, seeing as though we really fell behind due to the lack of data provided.

+I started to focus on the work the others had left behind on thursday, so that we had something new to show to Wallscope, unfortunately due to the insane time stress that we had, I broke something, which I could not fix in time for the Skype call...
+It happens.

+I decided it would be best to show Wallscope the updated designs and explain why we didn't get a lot done this week and hope for a better week, next week.
+Luckily they accepted this train of thought.
+For the rest of the afternoon I worked on trying to fix that what I had broken, which has got to be one of the most frustrating coding afternoon ever.

+I didn't get the thing to work in the way that I wanted it to work and the way it worked on other places in the application, so I once again decided to outsmart the system by writing a hacky solution to get it to work either way.
+Maybe I just wasn't fully focussed on the project this afternoon.
+It did, however, made me realize not everything will go well right away.
+This counts for all aspects in life too.
+Life lessons learned from such a stupid moment while working on a project are always the most valuable.

 ## Reflection